scools/Home/index.md

 </p>

 <p align="center">
-For more information scooley@ccedresults.org or joseh@uw.edu
+For more information: scooley@ccedresults.org or joseh@uw.edu
 </p>